Nestled in the heart of San Antonio, our building has a rich and vibrant community history!

 City Veterinary Hospital was at one time a residential home.
 It was built in the 1860′s by a Dutch immigrant and is unique in this area for its traditional Netherlands architectural style.
 The foundation was built with a strengthening wall around the entire exterior that extends 9 feet deep into the earth!
 Stacked on top of that wall are blocks of Caliche natural clay, a very uncommon material for this area.

 The building remained a residential home until the early 1930s when it was converted into a small business.
 The type of business is unknown, but shortly after, the building was transformed into a soap factory.
 The original wood floors were covered with our current concrete floors and a drainage system was built into the floors, allowing for easy clean up at the factory.

-In 1985, the business was purchased by Dr. Wells, who not only continued to treat companion animals, but also invited horses back into the fold.
-In fact, this hospital was one of the first in the area to practice equine acupuncture and chiropractics!
+In 1985, the business was purchased by Dr. Wells, who not only continued to treat companion animals but also invited horses back into the fold.
+In fact, this hospital was one of the first in the area to practice equine acupuncture and chiropractic!
 Our Lead Technician, Scotty, even remembers doing lame tests on horses in the back alley!